Vancouver Island Green

 In addition to the VIGBC ranking, businesses also have the opportunity to become an Ocean Friendly Business by completing all Surfrider Vancouver Island actions on the designated checklist.
 These actions focus on reducing single use plastics.

-FED Urban Agriculture Society is a non-profit hosted by Synergy Foundation.
+FED Urban Agriculture Society is a charity hosted by Synergy Foundation.
 FED works to address food security in southern Vancouver Island by promoting sustainable food systems and enhancing community engagement.
 They do this by creating garden spaces, delivering educational programs, and promoting urban agriculture within our community.

 By partnering with growers, restaurants, community organizations, and beyond, they are transforming our cityscape into a vibrant foodscape.